-When we talk about SEO in the context of inbound marketing, what we are really discussing is Search Engine Optimization, or the various techniques and methods a website uses to attract traffic or visits from search engines like Google, Yahoo, and Bing.
-Search engines are designed with the specific purpose of looking for websites that contain content which is most relevant to the term or phrase that was originally typed into the search field by the user.
+When we talk about SEO in the context of inbound marketing, what we are really discussing is Search Engine Optimization or the various techniques and methods a website uses to attract traffic or visits from search engines like Google, Yahoo, and Bing.
+Search engines are designed with the specific purpose of looking for websites that contain content that is most relevant to the term or phrase that was originally typed into the search field by the user.
 A search engine will do this by combing through all of the content on the internet using complicated algorithms to find the most relevant group of sites that contain information most likely to help the user.

 SEO isn’t what is used to be

 In other words, the results you see after you ‘Google’ something are ranked according to how relevant the SEO algorithm found the site based on several different factors, and the essence of those factors boil down to the expertise, authoritativeness, and trustworthiness of the domain and content of the website.
 Therefore, the way you market your content online and the way that search engines like Google work nowadays days, are related and connected in the sense that they are both about giving the audience (i.e., the user of the search engine or visitor to your site) exactly what they are looking for; ultimately search engines are looking for what your business should be creating, which is a website that is reputable and trusted as a leading authority in your respective industry.

 How do you build your business’s reputation and authority in the industry?

 One of the critical components of a successful inbound marketing strategy that uses content marketing and SEO to the fullest is to publish and promote content that generates trustworthiness and a real sense of your industry expertise amongst the community.
 Simply writing a blog post, creating an eBook, or posting on Twitter is only half of the equation; content marketing relies heavily on how well you can create content that is not only seen, read, and consumed by the right people, but is also regarded by search engines as authoritative in the industry based on how likely your page or site is to help a search engine user.